Louis E. Martin

 Louis Emanuel Martin Jr. (November 18, 1912 – January 27, 1997) was an American journalist, newspaper publisher, civil rights activist and advisor to three presidents of the United States.
 Through his political activism during the civil rights era, he came to be known as the "Godfather of Black Politics."

 Early life

-Born in Shelbyville, Tennessee to Dr. Louis E. Martin Sr. and Willa Martin, Louis Jr. grew up in Savannah, Georgia.
+Louis Emanuel Martin Jr. was born on November 18, 1912, in Shelbyville, Tennessee to Dr. Louis E. Martin Sr. and Willa Martin.
+Louis Jr. was their only son.
+He grew up in Savannah, Georgia.
 His father, a physician of Afro-Cuban ancestry, was a graduate of Meharry Medical College in Nashville, Tennessee.
 It was there that he met and married the former Willa Hill of nearby Shelbyville.
-Louis Jr. was their only son.

-Dr. Martin moved his family to Savannah when Louis Jr. was age 4, largely because the climate of southeast Georgia reminded him of the sub-tropical climate of his native Santiago, Cuba.
+Dr. Martin moved his family to Savannah when Louis Jr. was four years old, largely because the climate of southeast Georgia reminded him of the sub-tropical climate of his native Santiago, Cuba.
 It was in Savannah that Louis Jr. later met and married the former Gertrude Scott, a Phi Beta Kappa graduate of Ohio State University.
 They had five children.